skuplugs05/squarespce-lightspeed-integration/README.md

-# squarespce-lightspeed-integration
+# Squarespace Lightspeed Integration
-Integrate Lightspeed POS with Squarespace using SKUPlugs to sync products, inventory, and orders seamlessly in real time.
+Lightspeed Squarespace integration helps retailers connect their in-store POS with an online store for smoother operations.
+With SKUPlugs, businesses can easily sync products, inventory, and orders between Lightspeed POS and Squarespace in real time.
+This integration eliminates manual updates, reduces inventory errors, and improves order management.
+SKUPlugs provides a secure, scalable solution that enables retailers to manage both online and offline sales from one centralized system, helping businesses grow efficiently.